When You Miss the Signs of Your Kid’s Anxiety

 My daughter Ellie and I spent an agonizing ten minutes every morning finding the perfect pair of socks for her tiny, three-year-old feet.
-The nubby seam across the toes bothered my daughter to the point of such intense aggravation that she’d kick, cry and throw socks in frustration.
-In Target we’d sit on the floor tearing open plastic bags so she could try on socks before we bought them — whatever it took to avoid the ones that were uncomfortable and angst producing.
+The nubby seam across the toes bothered my daughter to the point of such intense aggravation that she’d kick, cry, and throw socks in frustration.
+At Target we’d sit on the floor tearing open plastic packaging so she could try on socks before we bought them — whatever it took to avoid the ones that were uncomfortable and angst-producing.

 I tried to be calm and sympathetic, but the truth is I thought she was willful and finicky.
 I didn’t recognize Ellie’s tactile discomfort as a symptom of a larger problem.
 I missed the significance of the early signs, unaware that her sensitivity and shyness foreshadowed an anxiety disorder so severe that it eventually morphed into a full-blown phobia known as school refusal.

 When she entered kindergarten, my daughter and some neighbor kids walked to the elementary school less than a block away.
 I usually made sure our front door was unlocked when she came home in the afternoon, but if I’d forgotten to flip the deadbolt, Ellie would ring the bell.
 In a matter of seconds, I’d open the door to find my little girl’s blue-green eyes welling up with tears and panic, as if she’d been abandoned.

 “Oh, honey,” I’d assure her, “Mommy’s right here.
 I’m not going anywhere!”